MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 ### Create the Azure AD identity provider

-This section shows how to create an Azure AD identity provider that uses OAuth2 to authenticate the bot.
+This section shows how to create an Azure AD identity provider that uses OAuth 2.0 to authenticate the bot.
 You can use Azure AD v1 or Azure AD v2 endpoints.

 > [!TIP]
 > You will need to create and register the Azure AD application in a tenant